-Incident Incident Being Due and down to a Mark Com NACH Fall and Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), the institution will provide the complainant with access to medical care.
+Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), the institution will provide the complainant with access to medical care.
 Institution will assess the immediate safety needs of the complainant.
-Institution will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department.
+Institution will assess the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department.
 Institution will provide the complainant with referrals to on and off campus mental health providers.
-Institutions will assess the need to implement interim or long-term protective measures, if appropriate.
+Institution will assess the need to implement interim or long-term protective measures, if appropriate.
 Institution will provide the victim with a written explanation of the victim's rights and options.
 Institution will provide a "No trespass" directive to the accused party if deemed appropriate.
-Institution will provide written instructions on how to apply for a Protective Order.
 Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution.
 Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is.
 Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
-Totaliate against a person for complaining or sex-based discrimination or for assisting in the investigation.
 Stalking Institution will assess the immediate safety needs of the complainant.
 Institution will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department.
 Institution will provide written instructions on how to apply for a Protective Order.
 Institution will provide written information to the complainant on how to preserve evidence.
 Institutions will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate.
 Institution will provide the victim with a written explanation of the victim's rights and options.
 Institution will provide a "No trespass" directive to the accused party if deemed appropriate.
 Dating Violence Institution will assess the immediate safety needs of the complainant.
 Institution will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department.
 Institution will provide written instructions on how to apply for a Protective Order.
 Institution will provide written information to the complainant on how to preserve evidence.
 Institution will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate.
 Institution will provide the victim with a written explanation of the victim's rights and options.
 Institution will provide a "No trespass" directive to the accused party if deemed appropriate.
 Domestic Violence Institution will assess the immediate safety needs of the complainant.
 Institution will assist the complainant with contacting local police if the complainant requests AND will provide the complainant with the contact information for the local police department.
 Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to the complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options.
 Institution will provide a "No trespass" directive to accused party if deemed appropriate

-Supportive Measures
+Ŵ Supportive Measures